 In principle, foreign nationals who enter and reside as residents in Japan are required to be granted a status of residence designated by the Immigration Control Act.
-These statuses of residence cover a wide variety of activities of foreign nationals and clarify what activities they are permitted to engage in so as to be able to enter and reside in Japan.
-This scheme is called the status of residence system and it forms the foundation of the immigration control and residency management administration of Japan (Reference 84).
+The status of residence categorizes a wide range of activities of foreign nationals, and clarifies whether they are permitted to enter and reside in Japan if they intend to engage in certain activities.
+This scheme is called the status of residence system and it forms the foundation of the immigration control and residency management administration of Japan (Reference 86).